prebid/Prebid.js/modules/gamoshiBidAdapter.md

        }
      },
      bids: [ {
-       bidder: 'gambid',
+       bidder: 'gamoshi',
        params: {

-         // ID of the supply partner you created in the Gambid dashboard
+         // ID of the supply partner you created in the dashboard
          supplyPartnerId: '1254',

          // OPTIONAL: if you have a whitelabel account on Gamoshi, specify it here